vitistack/kubevirt-operator/docs/multi-cluster-architecture.md

 - Fetches complete CRD schemas for machines, networkconfigurations, and kubevirtconfigs
 - Validates that expected properties exist in the CRD schemas:
-  - `machines.vitistack.io`: instanceType, kubevirtConfigRef, phase, conditions
+  - `machines.vitistack.io`: machineClass, kubevirtConfigRef, phase, conditions
   - `networkconfigurations.vitistack.io`: networks, phase
   - `kubevirtconfigs.vitistack.io`: kubeconfigSecretRef, phase
 - Logs warnings if expected fields are missing from the schema